tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 > Notice the inverted use of the carry flag for the subtraction.
 That's how the 1802's carry flag worked, but it's the opposite of the way it works on the 6800, necessitating some extra work later.
 {: .prompt-warning }

-For the instructions that don't specify what happens to VF, the resulting value in VF is undefined.
+> For the instructions that don't specify what happens to VF, the resulting value in VF is undefined.
 1802's ALU would mangle it.
-{: .notice}
+{: .prompt-tip }

 Due to the way the original CHIP-8 interpreter dispatches these instructions to the 1802's ALU ([details in this great blog post](https://laurencescotford.com/chip-8-on-the-cosmac-vip-arithmetic-and-logic-instructions/)), it actually had four undocumented instructions.
 They are as follows: